 Led by Sean Jones, CJO promotes jazz in its historical and contemporary forms, through concerts with gifted jazz musicians, arrangers, composers and educators in Northeast Ohio.

-Paul Ferguson, Associate Artistic Director, Lead Trombone
+Paul Ferguson, Artistic Director, Lead Trombone

-Chris Anderson, Trombone
+Chris Anderson, Director, Jazz Discovery Ensemble and Education, Trombone

 Chris Anderson has played trombone with fine musicians in idioms spanning classical, Latin, jazz and gospel.
 In addition to writing and performing many different styles of music, Chris has won various local and national competitions and has performed with groups including the Canton Symphony Orchestra, the Cleveland Chamber Symphony, the Cleveland Jazz Orchestra and the Jazz Heritage Orchestra.
 Chris currently works with the Cleveland Metropolitan School District through the All-City Arts Program.
 In addition, he is an instructor at The Music Settlement and Cuyahoga Community College.
 Among recordings Chris has contributed to Dave Morgan’s The Way of the Sly Man.

 Chas Baker, Trombone